-This dress code is the most formal of all dress codes ; also called full evening dress or the ultra formal dress code, it is the kind of dressing you see in international award shows, weddings, ball dancing etc. As per this dress code, men should wear tailcoat, white vest, white shirt and white bow tie and women should wear formal long floor length or cocktail length gowns with elaborate hairdressing and ostentatious jewelry.
+This dress code is the most formal of all dress codes; also called full evening dress or the ultra-formal dress code, it is the kind of dressing you see in international award shows, weddings, ball dancing, etc. As per this dress code, men should wear a tailcoat, white vest, white shirt, and white bow tie and women should wear formal long floor-length or cocktail length gowns with elaborate hairdressing and ostentatious jewelry.

 Black tie Dress code